You are here

 The frill application is also known as the “hack-and-squirt” technique.
 The method requires cutting into the bark and sapwood (cambium layer) of the tree and applying the herbicide to the cut area.
 An ax, hatchet, machete, or saw can be used to create the hack.
 The hacks should be made at a downward angle of 45 degrees to create a containment area to hold the herbicide.
 The stem should be hacked every 2 inches of diameter, then squirted with approximately 1 ml of herbicide.
 This method of application is laborious, but it is more selective and less injurious to other desirable species in the pasture.
 Although this application method can be used anytime of the year, spring application can reduce herbicide success because the heavy sap flow pushes the herbicide out from the cut surfaces.

 A soil application is the application of herbicide to the soil surrounding the base of the tree for uptake by the roots of the trees or germinating seedlings.
 For this method to work, the herbicide must be moved into the soil solution by rainfall or other sources of moisture.
 Dry soil conditions will reduce the effectiveness of soil-applied herbicides.
-There are also several soil properties that can affect herbicide success, including soil texture, organic matter, and pH.
+Several soil properties can affect herbicide success, including soil texture, organic matter, and pH.
 Follow the label recommendations for soil-applied herbicides such as hexazinone and imazapyr.
-These soil-active herbicides require careful use when applied near desirable trees and ditches or ponds.
+These soil-active herbicides require careful use when applied near desirable trees, ditches, or ponds.

 Warnings

-Chinese tallowtree has been documented as toxic to livestock (Everest et al., 2005; Breitenbeck, 2009).
-During periods of vegetative growth, the milky sap in the leaves and immature berries are mildly toxic to cattle and horses and irritate sensitive tissues such as lips and eyes.
+Chinese tallowtree has been documented as toxic to livestock.
+During periods of vegetative growth, the milky sap in the leaves and immature berries is mildly toxic to cattle and horses and irritate sensitive tissues such as lips and eyes.
 The immature berries and the plant sap contain protein toxins known as saponin and toxalbumin.
 These proteins can cause diarrhea when plant parts are consumed in large quantities.
 Cattle and horses do not browse the leaves of the tree unless there are no other sources of feed.
 Sheep and goats have been known to eat the leaves of young Chinese tallowtree with very little toxic effect.

 Conclusion

 Chinese tallowtree will tolerate a wide range of environmental conditions.
-Early identification and eradication of this invasive tree species is a very important approach in pasture management.
-Large infestations can be cumbersome since aerial application or large ground equipment will be required to remove stands.
-In some cases, extensive pasture renovation may be required.
+Early identification and eradication of this invasive tree species are a very important approaches in pasture management.
+Large infestations can be cumbersome since aerial application or large ground equipment is required to remove stands.
+In some cases, extensive pasture renovation may be necessary.
 Chemical control is often the most effective way to control Chinese tallowtree.
-Remember that results of an herbicide application may vary based on the application method used.
+Remember that the results of an herbicide application may vary based on the application method used.

 References